AdaCore/spark2014/docs/lrm/source/subprograms.rst

         attributes that are dependent on the value of the object and shall not be used are X'Old and X'Update] and

-        .. ifconfig:: Display_Trace_Units

-          :Trace Unit: FA 6.1.4 VR Output may only be updated other than the use of a discriminant or a property related to a property of the object such as A'First, A'Last or A'Length.
-It does not allow the use of attributes which are dependent on the value of the object such as X'Old or X'Update.

       - is always *fully initialized* (that is, all parts of the ``global_item`` are initialized) as a result of any successful execution of a call of the subprogram.
 A state abstraction